trhbhuy/trhbhuy.github.io/content/authors/admin/_index.md

 ## About Me

-I am currently a PhD Candidate in the Department of [Future Convergence Technology](https://sites.google.com/view/iot-network-lab-sch/home?authuser=0) at [Soonchunhyang University](https://sgee.sch.ac.kr/).
+I am currently a postdoc in the Department of [Electrical Engineering](https://www.tue.nl/en/research/research-groups/electrical-energy-systems) at [Eindhoven University of Technology](https://www.tue.nl/).
 My research focuses on addressing challenges in modern power and energy systems, particularly in energy-related modeling, forecasting, and optimization.
 I have a strong emphasis on integrating renewable energy sources (e.g., wind, solar, and hydrogen) and flexible resources (e.g., energy storage systems and electric vehicles) to reduce operating costs and facilitate the transition to a low-carbon future.